 Thousands of employers choose Clear Law Institute’s sexual harassment training.

-California legislation (SB 1343) enacted in 2018 requires employers with at least five employees or contractors to provide sexual harassment training every two years to all employees.
+California legislation (SB 1343) enacted in 2018 requires employers with at least five employees or contractors to provide sexual harassment training every two years to all employees, including supervisory and nonsupervisory employees.
 The training must take at least 1 hour for nonsupervisory employees and at least 2 hours for supervisory employees to complete.
 In addition, the new law specified certain content that must be included in the training.

-This is a change in California law, which previously required employers with 50 or more employees to provide sexual harassment training only to supervisors.
+This is a change in the law, which previously required employers with fifty or more employees to provide sexual harassment prevention training only to supervisors.

 The following FAQs are intended to help organizations comply with the California training requirements.

 Employers with five or more employees or other persons providing contracted services must provide sexual harassment prevention training to California employees.

 Employees or contractors who work outside California count when determining if an employer must provide sexual harassment prevention training.
 For example, if the employer has two California employees but has a total of five workers, the employer must provide sexual harassment training to the two employees who work in California.